Learning More from Less: Unlocking Internal Representations for Benchmark Compression: Analysis of Aligned Representations

 \subsection{Geometric Definition and Statistical Protocol}

-We conduct our primary analysis on benchmark \textbf{Big-Bench-Hard} to leverage its hierarchical taxonomy, which divides items into fine-grained \texttt{subtasks} and broader \texttt{ability} modes (see Appendix~\ref{sec:bbh_taxonomy_mapping} for detailed category definitions).
+We conduct our primary analysis on benchmark \textbf{Big-Bench Hard} to leverage its hierarchical taxonomy, which divides items into fine-grained \texttt{subtasks} and broader \texttt{ability} modes (see Appendix~\ref{sec:bbh_taxonomy_mapping} for detailed category definitions).
 This structure enables us to probe the granularity of the learned item representations.

-\textbf{Analysis Protocol} We analyze the geometric properties of aligned embeddings across 100 model snapshots (10 combos $\times$ 10 models, align with the main experiment).
+\textbf{Analysis Protocol} We analyze the geometric properties of aligned embeddings across 100 model snapshots (10 combos $\times$ 10 models, aligned with the main experiment).
 The protocol proceeds in three steps: